 It's not all perfect.
 The minimum amount of tea you can make is 500ml (two cups) and the measuring line isn't easily visible when you are filling the jug.
 Furthermore, you can't make multiple different types of teas at the same time like you can by simply boiling a kettle.
 That's not a deal breaker, but if you like green tea and your friend likes white tea you are going to have to revert to either just boiling a jug of water or waiting your turn.

-This is the perfect tea maker for those who are very precise about how they like their tea and, like Heston Blumenthal, are keen to turn it into an art form.
-At £200 it is not cheap, and not for the faint hearted, however if tea and how it tastes is important to you, then this is the gadget for you.
+This is the perfect tea maker for those who are very precise about how they like Britain's favourite drink and. like Heston Blumenthal, are keen to turn it into an art form.